ravenkhan03/CKA-Exam-Study-Walkthrough/Section 8: Storage.md

   user would have to make changes to each pod manifest.
 - administrator curve out a large ammount of storage, users than can curve out pieces from it, as required.
-- a PVC, is a cluster wide pool of storage configured by admin, used by users deploying application on the clusters.
+- a PV, is a cluster wide pool of storage configured by admin, used by users deploying application on the clusters.

 apiVersion: v1
 kind: PersistentVolume